the-markup/investigation-isp/README.md

-# Racial and Economic Disparities in Internet Service Offers
+# Uncovering Disparities in Internet Service Offers

-This repository contains code to reproduce the findings featured in our story "TK" from our series Still Loading.
+This repository contains code to reproduce the findings featured in our story "Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet" from our series Still Loading.

-Our methodology is described in "How We Investigated Internet Services Offered to Disadvantaged Communities".
+Our methodology is described in "[How We Uncovered Disparities in Internet Deals Offered to Disadvantaged Communities](https://themarkup.org/still-loading)".

 Data that we collected and analyzed are in the `data` folder.